Uvular consonant: Descriptions in different languages

-The voiceless uvular stop is transcribed as [q] in both the IPA and X-SAMPA.
+The voiceless uvular stop is transcribed as [q] in the IPA.
 It is pronounced somewhat like the voiceless velar stop [k], but with the middle of the tongue further back on the velum, against or near the uvula.
 The most familiar use will doubtless be in the transliteration of Arabic place names such as Qatar and Iraq into English, though, since English lacks this sound, this is generally pronounced as [k], the most similar sound that occurs in English.

 [qʼ], the uvular ejective, is found in Ubykh, Tlingit, Cusco Quechua, and some others.
 In Georgian, the existence of this phoneme is debatable, since the general realization of the letter "ყ" is /χʼ/.
 This is due to /qʰ/ merging with /χ/ and therefore /qʼ/ being influenced by this merger and becoming /χʼ/.

 [ɢ], the voiced equivalent of [q], is much rarer.
 It is like the voiced velar stop [ɡ], but articulated in the same uvular position as [q].
-Few languages use this sound, but it is found in Persian and in some Northeast Caucasian languages, notably Tabasaran, and Pacific Northwest, such as Kwakʼwala.
+Few languages use this sound, but it is found in Iranian Persian (and allophonicly in other varieties of Persian) and in some Northeast Caucasian languages, notably Tabasaran, and Pacific Northwest, such as Kwakʼwala.
 It may also occur as an allophone of another uvular consonant.
 In Kazakh, the voiced uvular stop is an allophone of the voiced uvular fricative after the velar nasal.

 The voiceless uvular fricative [χ] is similar to the voiceless velar fricative [x], except that it is articulated near the uvula.
 It is found in Georgian, and instead of [x] in some dialects of German, Spanish, and colloquial Arabic, as well as in some Dutch varieties and in standard Afrikaans.

-Uvular flaps have been reported for Kube (Trans–New Guinea) and for the variety of Khmer spoken in Battambang province.
+Uvular flaps have been reported for Kube (Trans–New Guinea), Hamtai (Angan family), and for the variety of Khmer spoken in Battambang province.

 The Enqi dialect of the Bai language has an unusually complete series of uvular consonants consisting of the stops /q/, /qʰ/ and /ɢ/, the fricatives /χ/ and /ʁ/, and the nasal /ɴ/.
 All of these contrast with a corresponding velar consonant of the same manner of articulation.
 The existence of the uvular nasal is especially unusual, even more so than the existence of the voiced stop.

-The Tlingit language of the Alaska Panhandle has ten uvular consonants, all of which are voiceless obstruents:

-And the extinct Ubykh language of Turkey has twenty.
+The Tlingit language of the Alaska Panhandle has ten uvular consonants, all of which are voiceless obstruents, while the extinct Ubykh language of Turkey has twenty.
+The Tlingit uvular consonants are: